rmartinez96/sinatra-hw-2/README.md

 ## Instructions

-1. Clone this repository to your local harddrive
+1. Clone this repository to your local harddrive: `git clone https://github.com/ericmichael/sinatra-hw`

 2. Run server: `ruby web.rb`

-3. Go to (http://localhost:4567)[http://localhost:4567] and verify that you can see the posts
+3. Go to `http://localhost:4567` and verify that you can see the posts

 4. Add the template for the `new` route that has a form with the following properties: